ClementNerma/NightOS/docs/specs/boot-process.md

     * If so, retrieve the master key from the TPM and use it to decrypt the storage
     * Otherwise, ask for the recovery key to decrypt the storage (only required once)
   * Otherwise ask for master password and use it to decrypt the master key

+It checks the boot slot to use (1 or 2), and read BOOT2 from it.

 If BOOT2 is encrypted (full-storage encryption only), the master key is used to decrypt it.
 Its signature is then checked to ensure it has not been modified.
 If the signature don't match, the computer will by default refuse to boot to avoid corruption and/or booting malicious programs.
 By inputting a specific phrase displayed on the screen, the user can force the boot process, at the expense of security.